 Nonsense.
 The Environmental Protection Agency rules are modest by any fair measure.
 Plus, they offer maximal deference to states.

 The regulations assign each state a separate pollution-reduction target and allow the states to find their own way to meet the goals.
 And each state and utility would have 15 years to devise its own solutions in a way that causes the least amount of disruption.
 The idea is to let states tailor strategies that best fit their economies and mix of energy sources.

 Although the plan is the boldest step by the Obama administration in using executive authority on global warming, the EPA’s targets are readily within reach.
 Emissions have already fallen 10 percent since 2005 and were heading down even without the latest rule.

-Beyond the flexibility and feasibility of the plan, there are many other things to like about Obama’s proposal:• Health benefits.
-“Power plant pollution makes people sick and cuts lives short,” said the American Lung Association, one of many health organizations that applauded the administration’s action.
+Beyond the flexibility and feasibility of the plan, there are many other things to like about Obama’s proposal:

 The coal industry and its representatives immediately pounced on the plan and called it Obama’s “war on coal.”
 Wrong.
 Coal is losing the battle to natural gas and other alternatives in the marketplace.

 If anything, this is reality’s war on coal.
 To survive, the industry must adapt to what needs to become the new normal.